Approved for both letter and S/U grading. May be repeated.

 The course consists of two 2-hour components (1 and 2).
 The first component introduces students to course readings and discussions that explore the various roles of the K-12 reading specialist, including leadership, assessment, and coaching.
 The second component involves completion of an internship with a reading coach or reading specialist in which students observe and take on the roles of the reading specialist in professional development, curriculum design, instruction, and the management of resources.
 Both of these components are completed within the same semester.
 Prerequisite: CI 503, CI 504.

 Intensive examination of problems and trends in the subject fields.
-May be repeated to a maximum of 8 hours.
+4 graduate hours.
+No professional credit.
+May be repeated in separate terms to a maximum of 8 hours.

 This course is for anyone interested in issues of education in urban settings.
 It provides an overview of sociopolitical perspectives on teaching and learning for Latina/o, African American, American Indian, English learners, and other marginalized youth.
 The course explores how issues of identity and power are negotiated by students, communities, and teachers.
 Participants in the course will develop an understanding on how racism, classism, and the politics of language operate within urban schools.
 An emphasis of the course is on solutions that address social justice.